ogarreche/XAI_Feature_Selection/README.md

 # Let us Unveil Network Intrusion Features: Enhancing Network Intrusion Detection Systems via XAI-based Feature Selection

 # Abstract
 The lack of performance evaluation and explainability of artificial intelligence (AI) models for intrusion detection systems (IDS) is a significant concern for human security analysts.
-In this context, feature selection is a crucial aspect of XAI where extracting the most significant features is essential for enhancing the explainability of results and assisting in the field of cyber security.
-In this study, we address such challenges of explaining AI for IDS where we propose novel methods for feature selection and create an explainable AI (XAI) framework for network intrusion detection.
-We generate global explanations using SHapley Additive exPlanations (SHAP), extracting the most important features for all models and develop five novel feature selection methods from it.
+In this context, feature selection is a crucial aspect of IDS where extracting the most significant features is essential for enhancing the performance of intrusion detection and understanding the main attributes that identify anomalies in network security.
+In this study, we address such challenge of feature selection for IDS where we propose novel methods for feature selection using explainable AI (XAI) methods.
+We extract the most important features of different AI models and develop five novel feature selection methods from them.
 To evaluate our approach, we assess seven black-box AI models using two real-world network intrusion datasets.
 We establish a baseline without feature selection and gradually reduce the feature sets.
-Additionally, we compare our SHAP-based methods with different state-of-the-art feature selection methods.
-Our framework offers innovative feature selection methods and provides a foundation for different XAI approaches which can help network security analysts in making more informed decisions.
-We openly share our source codes, offering a baseline XAI framework for the community to expand upon with new datasets and models.
-Our work contributes to the development of robust and interpretable AI models for network intrusion detection tasks.
+We also compare our XAI-based feature selection methods with different state-of-the-art feature selection methods where we demonstrate that most AI models exhibit superior performance when utilizing the top significant features selected by our framework.
+Our work offers innovative feature selection methods and provides a foundation for different XAI-based approaches which can help network security analysts in making more informed decisions based on knowledge of top intrusion features.
+We release our source codes, offering a baseline XAI-based feature selection framework for the community to expand upon with new models.
+Our work provides an important contribution towards the development of interpretable AI models for network intrusion detection tasks by enhancing feature selection.

 # Performance